 The roots of Native American Studies at the University of Oklahoma reach back to the earliest days of the institution.
 As early as 1915, American Indian students called for the creation of a museum focused on American Indian histories and cultures on OU’s campus.
 The students’ idea of a dedicated physical space took hold, and in the 1920s and 1930s, OU Press Editor Joseph Brandt and OU President William Bizzell sought to construct an American Indian institute at OU.
 They envisioned a place that would house classroom space for university courses focusing on American Indian topics and in which the university could host regular conferences focusing on contemporary American Indian policy and socioeconomic concerns.
 Although the vision for a campus building has not yet been realized, three new courses were inaugurated in the early 1930s, making OU one of the first colleges to make American Indian subject matter a curricular focus.

 The University of Oklahoma located 20 miles south of Oklahoma City in Norman, is the flagship comprehensive university in the state.
 Oklahoma is home to 39 tribal nations, each of which has a distinctive culture, history, and government.
 OU is ideally situated to serve the educational needs of Native and non-Native students, providing a place for students to deepen their understanding of the unique political status of tribes and to examine the contemporary tribal issues, as well as tribal cultures and histories.
-OU is home to many significant Native resources including the Western History Collection, the Fred Jones Art Museum, the Sam Noble Museum of Natural History, the OU College of Law and American Indian Law Review, the Native American Language Program, the American Indian Institute, and the Jacobson House Art Center.
+OU is home to many significant Native resources including the Western History Collections, the Fred Jones Art Museum, the Sam Noble Museum of Natural History, the OU College of Law and American Indian Law Review, the Native American Language Program, the American Indian Institute, and the Jacobson House Art Center.